Cat Creek, Montana: History

 The region around Cat Creek was largely unsettled until the 1860s, although River Crows and Ventre Indian hunters and trappers migrated through the area.
 Fort Musselshell trading post was built in Mosby, Montana, Garfield County, on the Missouri River, 13 miles to the east.
 In the 1860s and 1870s, Fort Musselshell was a supply depot for "woodchoppers" and lumbermen who worked for the Missouri River steamboats, and as a trading post for hunters, trappers and Indian trappers.
 The fort had a colorful history with Assiniboine and Sioux Indian attacks and becoming briefly, a cattle rustlers hangout that ended when a Vigilance Committee hanged a few rustlers.

 Local legend had it that a cowboy roped a mountain lion in a creek flowing into the Musselshell River, giving rise to the name, Cat Creek.
 Maps, in succession, named different creeks by that name until 1900, when the location of Cat Creek Basin was finally confirmed as the present site.
-The area known as Cat Creek Basin was also referred to as the Shay community from 1910–1920, after one of the early homesteaders, who deeded land for a school and cemetery in his name.
+The area known as Cat Creek Basin was also referred to as the Shay community from 1910 to 1920, after one of the early homesteaders, who deeded land for a school and cemetery in his name.
 In late 1919, the Frantz Corporation began oil exploration on a creek near Winnett, Montana, flowing into the Musselshell River.
 The first major commercial oil field discovery in Montana was at the West Dome of the Cat Creek field, Eastern Fergus County, at a depth of 1015 ft.
 The oil was considered "the highest grade of oil known to any oil fields."
 The discovery well, named "Antelope No. 1," was showing oil in November 1919 and put into full use by the Frantz Corporation on February 19, 1920.

 John S. "Curley" Meek, one of the first drillers in the Cat Creek area, stated that "there was no place to store the oil, so it was dammed up in a coulee and given away to ranchers and farmers as sheep and cow dip until they began using it in their cars."
 Due to a lack of storage facilities, the oil was directed into a coulee, where it became a tourist attraction; it was of such a high quality that tractors and Ford Model T automobiles could run on the oil directly from the ground, which was distributed free of charge to everyone.
 Storage tanks were soon constructed; during the summer of 1920, the Frantz Corporation constructed a 2 in diameter pipeline to carry the oil to Winnett.